-Select the class you want by clicking on its yellow icon and any instance of the class is shown on the right hand side as red boxes.
-Use the tabs on the right to specify queries and view methods of the class.
+Select the class you want by clicking on its yellow icon and all instances of the class are shown on the right hand side as red boxes.

-Double-clicking on a red boxed instance brings up the Jasmine Object Property Inspector where the values of the specific instance could be viewed and changed.
+Double-clicking on a red boxed instance brings up the Jasmine Object Property Inspector where the values of the specific instance can be viewed and changed.
 Note that objects can in turn consist of other objects, both as collections and as singletons.
 These objects are also represented as red boxes within your selected object.